Crossover-Utility vehicles at the 2014 Chicago Auto Show

 A typical crossover utility vehicle has a car-based wagon chassis or unibody, offers front- or all-wheel drive and doesn’t have much more ground clearance than a typical passenger car.
 Most crossovers have six-cylinder engines, but a few offer economical four-cylinder powerplants and a couple are available with powerful V8 engines.

-Most crossovers have a slightly elevated ride height that makes it easier for drivers to see down the road and they offer large cargo holds at the rear.
+Most crossovers have a slightly elevated seating position that makes it easier for drivers to see down the road and they offer large cargo holds at the rear.
 Some even have three rows of seats to seat seven or eight passengers -- though most are five-passenger vehicles.